-Health specialists also advise sufferers to take B complex vitamins including a group of eight vitamins which includes thiamine (B1), riboflavin (B2), niacin (B3), pyridoxine (B6), folic acid (B9), and cyanocobalamin (B12).
+Health specialists also recommend sufferers to take B complex vitamins including a group of eight vitamins which includes thiamine (B1), riboflavin (B2), niacin (B3), pyridoxine (B6), folic acid (B9), and cyanocobalamin (B12).
 These B-complex vitamins may help fight fatigue and is vital nutrient for the formation of red blood vessels.
-These blood vessels are linked to the human body's energy levels.
+These blood vessels are linked to the human body’s energy levels.
 These B-complex vitamins work by maintaining the energy levels high.
 They can also help prevent the development of some diseases because they may aid in the repair of nucleic acids and the immune cells.
 Vitamin E, A, K, D, magnesium, calcium and potassium and other nutrients should also be included as part of our daily food intake too.

 Individuals who want to include physical activities and vitamins in their daily routines should seek the approval of doctor, nutritionists, and other health professionals.
-Some exercise routines may not be appropriate for some individuals and B-complex vitamins may interact with other drugs and supplements and develop unwanted side effects.
-These professionals may devise a health program and food regimens that are appropriate for the development of one's health.
+Some exercise routines may not appropriate for some people and B-complex vitamins may interact with other drugs and supplements and develop unwanted side effects.
+These professionals may devise a health program and food regimens that are appropriate for the development of one’s health.

 Fatigue as a symptom during perimenopause or menopause is important when it is severe or unusual.
 Perimenopausal or menopausal women who are experiencing stress and extreme fatigue / tiredness may be referred to a health care professional or other specialist for additional tests and a definitive diagnosis to help them lessen the load of the burden they’ve been going through.